ryanauscoll/CPSE2024/README.md

 ## Overview

-**BioBalance** (also known as **Aqua Smart**) is an eco-friendly aquarium system with real-time monitoring and adaptive controls.
+**AquaSmart** is an eco-friendly aquarium system with real-time monitoring and adaptive controls.
 The project aims to create a smart aquarium that maintains optimal conditions for aquatic life through the integration of various sensors and automated systems.

 ## Project Roles